erhant/ethernaut-evm-challenges/docs/Ethernaut.md

 ## 10. Reentrance

-The classic bug that still haunts the Web3 scene!
-We re-enter the function from within the `receive` of an attacker contract.
+The classic exploit that still haunts the Web3 scene; we re-enter the function from within the `receive` of an attacker contract.

 ## 11. Elevator